mroach/mroach.com/content/posts/2020/pihole-cloudflared/index.md

       # Explicitly disable a second DNS server, otherwise Pi-hole uses Google
       - "DNS2=no"

+      # Listen on all interfaces and permit all origins
+      # This allows Pihole to work in this setup and when answering across VLANS,
+      # but do not expose pi-hole to the internet!
+      - "DNSMASQ_LISTENING=all"

     # Persist data and custom configuration to the host's storage
     volumes:
       - '/mnt/app-data/pihole/config:/etc/pihole/'